 Your WAM is the University’s way of measuring your academic performance and may be used to determine your eligibility for an honours program, prizes and scholarships, or for assessing your progression in your course.
 Your WAM does not appear on your results notice or academic transcript.

 The WAM is weighted according to the credit point value and academic level (such as junior or senior) of the units you’ve completed.
 The weight of a unit of study is assigned by the owning faculty or school.
 Only grades that are allocated a mark contribute to your WAM.

 See the resolutions in your handbook for information on how the WAM is calculated in your faculty or school.

-When your WAM is calculated for a single academic year, rather than all the units you’ve completed in your course, it’s called your annual average mark (AAM).
-When it's calculated for a single semester, it's called your semesterly average mark (SAM).
+If your average mark is calculated for a single semester, it's called your Semester Average Mark (SAM).
 These may be used to assess whether you’re meeting course requirements, for example for students in Advanced degrees, or scholarship conditions.

 The University of Sydney does not use a Grade Point Average (GPA).
 If you are asked for a GPA, you’ll need to contact the institution that is requesting the GPA for more information about its formula and apply it to your own grades.

 The Faculty of Science may use a SciWAM in addition to a WAM.
 A SciWAM is used to determine your eligibility for entry to Honours and contributes to the ranking of applications for postgraduate scholarships.

 Your SciWAM is based on the marks you achieve in your intermediate (2000-level) and senior (3000-level) units of study.
 Marks from all attempts at a unit of study are included.

 It’s calculated by multiplying each unit of study mark you achieved (out of 100) by the weighted credit point for the unit, summing these totals together then dividing that number by the sum of all weighted credit points.